justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 How does a data analyst use SQL?

 You have learned how to load a Pandas DataFrame from a CSV file.
 A limitation of CSV files is that they are static.
-Each reflects the data as of some time in the past.
+Each reflects data as it was some time in the past, when the file was written.
 Suppose you want to use Pandas to analyse the baseball standings.
-These change from day to day -- but one could have a relational database with this information that is updated continuously.
+These change from day to day -- but instead of a CSV file, one can have a relational database with this information that is updated continuously.
 You'd want to load that information into Pandas.
 Fortunately, this is very easy.

 ```python
 import pandas as pd